 So, what are the benefits of Cloud computing and why is it proving so popular?

-Regardless of whether your organisation is a non-profit, small business, or global enterprise there are some common benefits of Cloud based IT solutions.
+Regardless of whether your organisation is a non-profit, SMB, or global enterprise there are some common benefits of Cloud based IT solutions.
 These include:

 Security: There is a common misconception that having data stored on a physical server under lock and key is safer than sending to the Cloud.
 The reality however is quite the opposite.